 Pardon our dust!
-Full closure of the Suspension Bridge and work area is anticipated throughout the duration of the bridge rehabilitation project to assure public safety.
+Full closure of the Suspension Bridge and work area is anticipated throughout the duration of the bridge rehabilitation project to ensure public safety.
 Significant areas of Indian Spring Park and Martin Luther King, Jr. Park will be closed throughout the duration of the project.
 Portions of the Waco Riverwalk on both sides of the bridge will also be impacted, as well as traffic lanes along University Parks Dr. and Martin Luther King, Jr. Blvd.
 River access below the bridge will remain open.

 Since its initial construction in 1870, Waco’s historic Suspension Bridge has been widely recognized as an engineering marvel of its time and a significant landmark.
 But notably, this bridge also represents one of the first community-driven civic improvement projects Wacoans became known for.

 In the 1860s, the local residents of what was then a frontier community, put up the initial funding.
 They had a vision that Waco could grow itself into a thriving economic hub centered on this vital crossing, and they succeeded.

 Today, our citizens share a similar vision: that Waco’s strength and vitality continue to be driven by the connectivity and unity of its communities.
 Over the course of the past 150 years, this landmark and its surroundings have become the cultural center of Waco’s public gatherings and recreation, hosting large tourism events and intimate gatherings equally well.
 It is an exceptional legacy that the initial vision and investment of our founders has lived on to become a broader symbol of how we represent our identity and culture.